GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Learning to program has no more to do with designing interactive software than learning to touch type has to do with writing poetry.
+> ### You might not think that programmers are artists, but programming is an extremely creative profession.
+It's logic-based creativity.
 >
-> ~ *Ted Nelson*
+> ~ *John Romero*

 ---
 ## 🏎 Quick Facts